 - Furthermore, if you are a traveler who rarely stays at home to enjoy local channels, you can take your tv along with you everywhere you go.
 Besides, if you travel so often and you are not a commercial driver, it means you are not poor sir/ma.

 - Grab the opportunity you have if you have free access to the unlimited internet.
 I am not encouraging hacking here.
 I will not cause pains and hardship to my brother all in the name of enjoying IPTV.
 However, if you get it on a platter of gold, enjoy it.

 - Do not consider any IPTV at all if you have the following conditions: Poor internet connection, slow internet connection like 2G.

 - Avoid a premium IPTV if your internet connection is unstable or it is time-based.

-- Use your IPTV solution if you have a stable, fast but expensive and limited internet subscription.
+- Use your IPTV solution if you have a stable, fast but expensive, and limited internet subscription.
 Please do not get carried away. use it only for the purpose for which it was acquired. for example, if you subscribe to IPTV to watch only soccer, make sure that is the only thing you do on it.
-Use other pay-tv subscription for other tv contents.
+Use other pay-tv subscriptions for other tv contents.

 - Honestly, if you are in love with a particular program not available locally, and you can afford to watch it via IPTV, nobody should stop you